Inema-Leslie/C1-web-dev-formative-assignment/README.md

 # C1-web-dev-formative-assignment
-This is CSA group
+This is group 6,
-The members are: Irakora Des Gasana
+the members are: Irakora Des Gasana
                  Isingizwe Aurore Marie Pascaline
                  Inema Amanda Leslie